jiayingl7119/Sep10-Freedom-Project/blog/entry01.md

 <h6> Work Ethic</h6>
 <p> I waste no time when it comes to work.
 When I do my work, I pay attention to every detail.
 I finish my work efficiently and correctly.
 There will be no mistakes since I will double check everything I work on.
 This also includes writing and reading.
 I will take in every detail and store it somewhere where I know I will find it. </p>

+<h2> The Next Step</h2>

+<p> The next step is to figure out how to properly make a huge project.
+After all, this project will take a lot of time and energy which I am willing to give.</p>

 [Next](entry02.md)